Latest Sea Ice and Global Temperature contents:

 |Table:||Log of recently downloaded data files|

-Monthly global temperature anomaly dataHere is the latest global anomaly temperature data:
+Monthly global temperature anomaly dataHere is the latest global anomaly temperature data.
+An archive of this data, by month back to Dec 2016, is indexed here.

 Here are some plots of temperature indices in recent times, set to a common anomaly base (1981-2010)